-Hundreds of people were contacted during the initial round of the campaign in June 2023, with follow up action undertaken in December 2023.
+Hundreds of people were contacted during the initial round of the campaign in June 2023, with follow-up action undertaken in December 2023 and most recently in April 2024.
+Only 15% of recipients of the letters are thought to have responded, and so HMRC will continue to push the rest for information.

-Given the use of offshore centres and structures which HMRC believes are commonly associated with tax evasion, along with allegations of hidden assets, tax avoidance and corruption against individuals named in the documents, HMRC is naturally extremely interested and has established a dedicated team for this campaign, and will likely escalate investigations into individual taxpayers if prompt action is not taken after receiving the letter.
+Given the use of offshore centres and structures which HMRC believes are commonly associated with tax evasion, along with allegations of hidden assets, tax avoidance and corruption against individuals named in the documents, HMRC is naturally extremely interested and has established a dedicated team for this campaign, and have escalated investigations into individual taxpayers.

 HMRC’s letter indicates that penalties of up to 200% of any underpaid tax liabilities may be charged, under the ‘Failure to Correct’ penalty regime for offshore tax matters, and warns taxpayers that they may face prosecution or criminal action if their tax affairs indicate dishonest or fraudulent behaviour.